gaurav-kr-pandey/data-structure-and-algorithm/Sliding Window/02 - Variable Size/07 - Longest Repeating Character Replacement.md

 https://leetcode.com/problems/longest-repeating-character-replacement/description/

 You are given a string `s` and an integer `k`.
 You can choose any character of the string and change it to any other uppercase English character.
-You can perform this operation at most `k` times.
+You can perform this operation ==at most k== times.
 Return _the length of the longest substring containing the same letter you can get after performing the above operations_.

 **Example 1:**